Operation Conversation: Cops & Kids

 Connecting kids and police officers.

-Operation Conversation: Cops & Kids (Cops & Kids) is an innovative police-community relations model program run by the All Stars Project in partnership with the New York City Police Department and the Newark Police Department.
+Operation Conversation: Cops & Kids (Cops & Kids) is an innovative police-community relations model program run by the All Stars Project in partnership with the New York City Police Department and the Newark Police Division.
 The program uses performance, improvisation and conversation to help inner-city teenagers and police officers develop a positive relationship.

 "Operation Conversation: Cops & Kids workshops give teens and cops the chance to step outside their usual roles and responses and discover new ways of relating.”- Dr. Lenora Fulani, Director, Operation Conversation: Cops & Kids